Admiral Kidd Park

 Saturday & Sunday: Closed

-Programming includes free After School Activities for ages 5-12,
+Programming includes a free After School Activities Program for Teens ages 13-18,

 Seasonal (LBUSD) Break Hours